-The present document only supports the CLA defined as the first inter industry values in ISO/IEC 7816-4 [12].
+The present document supports the CLA defined in table 10.3 and table 10.4a.
 In addition the command chaining, using b5 in class byte, as defined in ISO/IEC 7816-4 [12] is not supported (b5=0) in the present document.
-The most significant nibble of the Class byte (b8 to b5) codes the type of the command as stated in table 10.2.
-Bits b4 and b3 are used for indication of secure messaging format (see table 10.4).
-Bits b2 and b1 indicates the logical channel used.
-Logical channels are numbered from 0 to 3.
 If the card supports the logical channel mechanism, the maximum number of available logical channels is indicated in the card capabilities data object of historical bytes of an ATR (refer to ISO/IEC 7816-4 [12]).
-If the card capabilities data object is missing, logical channel b2 = b1 = 0 is supported only.
+If the card capabilities data object is missing, only the basic logical channel is supported.